xiangy3/Asteroids/README.md

 # Asteroids
-CSE 270I

-A Ship AI auto attacks rocks
+A Ship AI that auto attacks rocks